mbesser/mbesser.github.io/_case_studies/pelvina.md

         text: |
           In addition to the core product "Digital Prevention Course", we wanted to create an offering that attracts new audiences and increases retention for existing users beyond the original course.

           I conducted a competitor anaylsis and market research of similar products to find how they approach subscriptions.
-In my early concept I show how a user flow could look like when pelvina would offer a subscription alongside its course content.
+I put my insights into the context of pelvina and shaped an early concept that shows how a user flow could look like when pelvina would offer a subscription alongside its course content.
 I point out possible challenges and potentials regarding to user experience.
 The concept served as a basis for discussion and further decisions.
         image_url: pelvina_subscriptions_concept.png
         image_alt: A large flow chart diagram that shows how users would be guided through pelvina if it had the course and a subscription.
         image_caption: |